clebertmoura/poke-station/README.md

 > docker-compose up -d --build

-* The --build is required in the first time, or when something is modified in the project.
+* The --build option is only required in the first time, or if something is modified in the frontend/backend projects.

 2. After all containers has started, open the browser with the URL: http://localhost and use one of the users below.